 How you can win against the competition?

 However, where and how you apply that knowledge is key to technical success.
 Focus your skills on optimizing: Your site.
 Mobile and desktop devices.
 Mobile apps.
 Voice search.
 VR.
 Agents.
 Vertical search engines (it’s not just Google anymore – think Amazon, for example).
-The AI revolution is begging for more help from technical SEO professionals and data scientists to help drive it forward.
+The AI revolution is begging for more help from Monthly SEO service professionals and data scientists to help drive it forward.
 Mastering SEO fundamentals is only the bare minimum.
 If you want to win against the competition, you must go beyond the basics.
 If you act now and take a slightly different viewpoint on your role, organic search can assume a central role in business strategy and cross-channel digital marketing.

 Regardless, these ways of thinking have a range of benefits across any organization.
 Opportunities to integrate more digital functions into the SEO process.
 Ways to learn new skills, both by doing and by observing.
 Integration of SEO best practices across more digital channels.
 A central role for SEO, without reducing the importance of other specialists.